 4. Magnetic Emotions Game

 What child doesn’t love magnetic games?
-This is perfect for little creatives and teaches children how to ‘read’ facial features to understand what others are feeling – great for promoting empathy.
+This is perfect for little creatives and teaches children how to ‘read’ facial expressions to understand what others are feeling – great for promoting empathy.

 5. Exploring Feeling Words and Language